Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 * The Projects dropdown menu at the top right of RStudio is another way of creating and opening projects:

 ![image](https://github.com/user-attachments/assets/e65a577b-b473-4d57-aff5-b9c8721f9cc0)

-!!!
-IMPORTANT !!!

-**If you get a 502 or 504 error**, do not close that window.
-Please refer to [Why do I get Status code 502/504 errors when starting a session and what can I do about it?](#sessions-502-504)

 ### Accessing files and databases

 #### Can a folder on the stats area be accessed from the server?